 Black Friday ads and how long do sales last?

 Best Buy, Walmart, Amazon and Target have a habit of stretching the saving across multiple days preceding the classic four-day window, posting Black Friday ad leaks in October and early November.
 We'll be monitoring the Black Friday ads this year.

 The first signs of price drops come from these ad leaks, usually through major US newspaper print outs.
 Black Friday ad scans make their way online, giving you a heads-up on what to buy, how much to spend and where to shop.

-This means Black Friday and Cyber Monday is more than just a two days sales frenzy, or even an extended weekend tradition.
+This means Black Friday is more than just a one-day sales frenzy, or even an extended weekend tradition.
 It's a whole month of savings, if you know where to shop and when to hit that checkout button.
 If you’re savvy, it's the best time of the year to shop, and you can save a lot of money.

 Where will we see the best Black Friday deals?